-We developed the idea of enclosing the services yard within as an new undercroft, allowing the external space above to form new amenity for a variety of usesused as communal amenity.
-This Thise space is conceived as a contemporary, high quality, stone landscaped terrace set within the historic courtyard,.
-The terrace itself is split level with the lower levelspace serving a new refectorythe new Lower Refectory, which is linked by a new lift and grand staircase.
+We developed the idea of enclosing the services yard as an undercroft, allowing the external space above to form new amenity for a variety of uses.
+This is conceived as a contemporary, high quality, stone landscaped terrace set within the historic courtyard.
+The terrace itself is split level with the lower space serving the new Lower Refectory, which is linked by a new lift and grand staircase.

 The terrace is sculpturally carved out of Portland stone, a sustainable and durable material that also makes up UCL’s Grade I listed Wilkins Building.
 A new ‘fourth façade’ completes the composition, working in harmony with the surrounding buildings.
 Designed to classical proportions, this also conceals the myriad services required for the wider campus and new Lower Refectory.

 New classical planting, including large pleached trees and climbing wisteria, complements and provides a softening frontage to the built form.
 A number of edible species also allow staff and students to further interact with the new space, be it through flowers, herbs or fruit trees.

 The terrace opens up a new east-west route to improve accessibility across the campus, in particular to the Bloomsbury Theatre and New Student Centre, which is due for completion in late 2018.